The Bankrate promise

-In a 2018 study, AARP found that 76 percent of people age 50 and older would prefer to stay in their own homes as they age.
-It’s a process known as aging in place — one in which seniors retrofit their properties to accommodate growing older, rather than moving out to an assisted living facility, into a nursing home or in with a loved one.
+A 2021 AARP study found that three-quarters of people age 50 and older would prefer to stay in their own homes as they age.
+It’s a process known as aging in place — one in which seniors retrofit their properties to accommodate growing older, rather than moving out to an assisted living facility, into a nursing home or living with a loved one.